Streamlet/NoteIsSite/note/sample/[4]config/[0]site_config.public.md

 category_config_file = "category.toml"

 # pattern of notes filename, only matched files will be public
-# the first capture group is the name of the file and will be the part of the url
+# the first capture group is the name of the file and will be the part of the url. if it ends with '.', an ending slash '/' will be added to the url.
+# the second capture group, if exists, will be the display name of the item
 note_file_pattern = "^(?:\\[.*?\\])*(.*)\\.public\\.(?:txt|html|md)$"
 ```